Horace R. Cayton Sr.: Newspaper publisher

-He headed west, convinced that his education and will to succeed would help him reach his real potential, and ended up in Seattle where he worked as a political reporter for the Seattle Post-Intelligencer.
+He headed west, and ended up in Seattle, where he worked as a political reporter for the Seattle Post-Intelligencer.
 Horace found employment at the Seattle Standard, the city’s first newspaper for African Americans, working at that paper until Its failure in 1893.

-The following year, Cayton launched a newspaper of his own, the Seattle Republican, with its first issue seeing print in May 1894.
+The following year, Cayton launched a newspaper of his own, The Seattle Republican, with its first issue seeing print in May 1894.
 The paper sought to appeal to both white and black readers, achieving some limited success in this regard, although the readership of the paper was modest, never exceeding about 2,000.

 By 1896, Cayton married Susie Revels, a young woman he had met in college.
-Ms. Revels was the daughter of Senator Hiram Rhodes Revels, a Reconstruction-era Republican from the state of Mississippi remembered as the first African-American elected to the United States Senate.
+Susie Revels was the daughter of Senator Hiram Rhodes Revels, a Reconstruction-era Republican from the state of Mississippi remembered as the first African-American elected to the United States Senate.
 After the couple's marriage, Susie Revels Cayton would become associate editor of the Seattle Republican.

 Cayton's Republican criticized the corruption of the Yukon Gold Rush-era administration of mayor Thomas J. Humes and, in particular, his police chief William L. Meredith, who proceeded to have Cayton arrested for criminal libel.
 He was acquitted.
-The resulting controversy was a factor in escalating scandal that led Meredith to resign and to attempt to gun down another of his accusers, John Considine.
+The resulting controversy was a factor in escalating a scandal that led Meredith to resign and to attempt to gun down another of his accusers, John Considine.
 Considine ultimately shot Meredith in self-defense.

-The Republican Party attracted many black people and Horace was able to win an important position in the party.
+The Republican Party attracted many black people and Cayton was able to win an important position in the party.
 He was a recurrent delegate to the county and state nominating conventions, secretary of the party’s King County convention in 1902, and for many years a member of the Republican State Central Committee.
 In Seattle, between 1900 and 1910, the number of blacks had risen by almost 2,000 people causing white prejudice to grow.
-Politically Horace lost power and after 1910 he never sat on the Republican State Central Committee or attended a Republican convention again.
+Politically, Cayton lost power and after 1910 he never sat on the Republican State Central Committee or attended a Republican convention again.

-Horace became a victim of Seattle’s changing racial and political pattern.
-On May 2, 1913, the Seattle Republican ceased operations after Horace lost a court case where he sued a restaurant for telling him not to return after they had served him.
-He continued his career in publishing and issued Cayton’s Weekly from 1916 followed by "Cayton's Monthly" until 1921 when he retired.
+Cayton became a victim of Seattle’s changing racial and political pattern.
+On May 2, 1913, the Seattle Republican ceased operations after Cayton lost a court case where he sued a restaurant for telling him not to return after they had served him.
+He continued his career in publishing and issued Cayton’s Weekly from 1916 followed by Cayton's Monthly until 1921, when he retired.

 Later years

-He sold his home on Capitol Hill and moved to an apartment house, which he owned and produced income.
-They lost two houses and the apartment building during the depression, but continued to live in the house paying $10 per month rent.
-Horace and his wife entered into activities of the ever-growing black community.
+Cayton sold his home on Capitol Hill and moved to an apartment house, which he owned and produced income.
+They lost two houses and the apartment building during the Great Depression, but continued to live in the house paying $10 per month rent.
+Cayton and his wife entered into activities of the ever-growing black community.
 They participated in many social and civic events.
 He continued his affiliation with the Republican Party through membership in the King County Colored Republican Club.